 The final stage of the recruitment process involves choosing the successful candidate and making them a job offer.

-You will need to consider whether you wish to make an offer that is conditional on satisfactory references.
-If your offer is accepted, you should arrange an induction plan for your new starter and consider the terms of your contract of employment.
+You will need to consider whether you wish to make a job offer that is conditional on satisfactory references.
+If your job offer is accepted, you should arrange an induction plan for your new starter and consider the terms of your contract of employment.

 For sample documents to help you conclude your recruitment exercise fairly and efficiently, see relevant sections below.